India national cricket team record by opponent

 The Indian national cricket team at the Sydney Cricket Ground in 2012.

 The India national cricket team represents India in international cricket and is a full member of the International Cricket Council with Test and One Day International (ODI) status.
 They first competed in international cricket in 1932, when they played against England in a three-day Test match; England won the match by 158 runs.
 India's first Test series as an independent country was against Australia.
 They secured their first Test win against England in 1952 at Madras Cricket Club Ground.
-As of 31 January 2025, India have played 589 Test matches; they have won 181 matches, lost 184 matches, and 223 matches were drawn with one being tied.
+As of 6 June 2026, India have played 601 Test matches; they have won 187 matches, lost 188 matches, and 225 matches were drawn with one being tied.
 India played their first ODI match against England in 1974, but registered their first win against East Africa in 1975.
-As of 31 January 2025, India have played 1058 ODI matches, winning 559 matches and losing 445; 10 matches were tied and 44 matches had no result.
+As of 27 September 2026, India have played 1082 ODI matches, winning 576 matches and losing 452; 10 matches were tied and 44 matches had no result.
 They also won the 1983 and 2011 Cricket World Cups, along with the 2002, 2013 and the 2025 ICC Champions Trophy.
 India played their first Twenty20 International (T20I) against South Africa in 2006, winning the match by six wickets, and won the inaugural ICC World Twenty20 in 2007 along with the ICC World Twenty20 in 2024.
-As of 31 January 2025, they have played 245 T20I matches and won 162 of them; 71 were lost, with 5 super-over/bowl-out wins (after being tied), one tied (without a super over) and 6 having no result.
+As of 22 September 2026, they have played 291 T20I matches and won 194 of them; 81 were lost, with 6 super-over/bowl-out wins (after being tied), one tied (without a super over) and 9 having no result.

-India have faced ten teams in Test cricket, with their most frequent opponent being England, against whom they have played 136 matches.
-India have registered more wins against England than against any other team, with 35.
+India have faced ten teams in Test cricket, with their most frequent opponent being England, against whom they have played 141 matches.
+India have registered more wins against England than against any other team, with 37.
 In ODI matches, India have played against 20 teams.
-They have played against Sri Lanka more frequently in ODI matches, with a winning percentage of 63.37 in 99 out of 168 matches.
+They have played against Sri Lanka more frequently in ODI matches, with a winning percentage of 57.89 in 99 out of 171 matches.
 India have defeated Sri Lanka on 99 occasions, which is their best record in ODIs.
-The team have played 17 countries in T20Is, and have played 31 matches with Australia.
-They also have recorded the most victories against Australia, Sri Lanka and the West Indies, defeating all of them in nineteen matches.
+The team have played 20 countries in T20Is, and have played 37 matches with Australia.
+They also have recorded the most victories against Australia defeating them in twenty-two matches.